khu-wafer/robot_communication/README.md

    pip install websockets
    ```

-(4. for the server) Install ROS.
+4. (for the server) Install ROS.
 Refer to the [ROS official website](http://wiki.ros.org/Distributions) for installation instructions.
 (In this version, Linux 18.04 LTS Melodic was used.
 Therefore, the operation on other platforms or distributions is not guaranteed.)

 ## Overview
 - 'server.py' is a server that receives messages and converts them into coordinates to send move commands to the robot using a topic.